Toward a Unified Understanding of the Dense Matter Equation of State: Frameworks to Combine Multiple Information Sources

-\item \textbf{Crust Density-Functional Theory (Crust-DFT)} \cite{steiner_2025_14714273} allows to calculate the EOS of protons and neutrons in equilibrium with an ensemble nuclei, reproduces the nuclear liquid-gas phase transition, and can thus be used to model neutron star's crust as well as the core \cite{Du:2018vyp, Du:2021rhq}. \end{itemize}
+\item \textbf{Crust Density-Functional Theory (Crust-DFT)} \cite{steiner_2025_14714273} allows to calculate the EOS of nuclear matter in the crust regime using density-functional theory, based on Skyrme-type energy density functionals (e.g. SLy and BSk families), describing nuclei in equilibrium with dripped nucleons and reproducing the nuclear liquid–gas phase transition \cite{Du:2018vyp, Du:2021rhq}. \end{itemize}

 Together, these modules span density ranges going from what is expected in the outer crust to the core (as illustrated in Fig. \ref{fig:MUSES_NS_composition}, left), ensuring all relevant degrees of freedom can be described by one way or another, although only for $T \sim 0$ MeV at the moment.
 MUSES offers thus a large panel of possibilities, together with another leptonic EOS module \cite{pelicer_2025_14654137} based on a free Fermi gas description of electrons, muons and tauons, that can be used to calculate a charge-neutral nuclear EOS and calculate the $\beta$-equilibrium condition, with the option to include neutrinos as well \cite{ReinkePelicer:2025vuh}.